-How to Keep Your Pet Fit and Trim in the Winter
+Keeping Your Pet a Healthy Weight in the Winter

 Published on: January 15, 2018 | Author: Starwood Pet Travel

-And make sure your pet gets plenty of exercise.
-Not eating too much is only half the battle.
-When inclement weather hits, it’s tempting to simply stay indoors where it's warm and dry.
-Curled up with a good book or the ball game, our beloved pet curled up at our side.
+However, maintaining a healthy weight is only half the battle.
+It's tempting to stay indoors where it's warm and cozy during inclement weather.
+We curl up with a good book or watch a ball game while our beloved pets snuggle by our side.
 But this sedentary lifestyle can also be detrimental to their health.

-If you're a winter sports fan and your dog is an appropriate companion, you’re in luck.
-Strap on your skis or snowshoes and head off for some snowy exercise.
-Remember, though, that your dog's bare feet are susceptible to cold-related dangers, even frostbite.
-Booties will keep his feet warm and give him better traction.
+If you're an avid winter sports enthusiast and your dog is a suitable companion, consider strapping on your skis or snowshoes for some snowy exercise.
+However, keep in mind that your dog's bare feet are susceptible to cold-related dangers, such as frostbite.
+To protect their paws and provide better traction, invest in booties.

-Doggie day care is a great alternative, if there is one near you.
-Even if you have no need of daytime dog-sitting, taking your pup for a full day or a half-day visit will benefit both of you.
-He’ll have a chance to run around and get rid of some of his pent-up energy, work his muscles, and make new four-legged friends.
-You may make a new friend or two yourself, as you meet other pet parents bringing or picking up their own pooches.
+Doggie day care can be an excellent alternative if there's one available near you.
+Even if you don't require daytime dog-sitting, taking your pup for a full or half-day visit can benefit both of you.
+They'll have the opportunity to burn off pent-up energy, work their muscles, and make new furry friends.
+You might even make some new human friends as you interact with other pet parents dropping off or picking up their own pooches.

-Wet and cold may cause your kitty to resist going outside, but when nature calls he won't have much choice.
-Be ready to let him back in quickly, though.
-If you’re dealing with a very stubborn cat or weather that’s worse than merely rainy, the best solution is a litter box.
-That may not be your first choice (or your cat's, for that matter) but focus on the fact that it's temporary.
+Wet and cold conditions may cause your cat to resist going outside, but when nature calls, they won't have much choice.
+Be prepared to let them back inside quickly.
+If you have a very stubborn cat or the weather is particularly unfavorable, a litter box can be the best solution.
+While it may not be your first choice or your cat's preference, remember that it's a temporary arrangement.

-No matter the weather conditions, your dog will still need to go outside at some point, despite the rain or snow.
-So bundle up, leash him up, and get out there.
-If it's truly cold – below freezing – make it quick.
-Investing in a sweater or raincoat will keep your pooch comfortable on longer walks or play times.
+No matter the weather conditions, your dog will still need to go outside at some point, whether it's raining or snowing.
+So bundle up, leash them up, and venture out together.
+If it's freezing cold, make it a quick trip.
+Investing in a sweater or raincoat will provide your pooch with added comfort during longer walks or playtimes.

 Starwood Animal Transport has rebranded to Starwood Pet Travel.
 We are still the same great company with the best team, just now with a slightly different name.